Pitouli/app-framework/README.md

 - `npm run dev:ios` to open a development build on an iOS emulator
 - `npm run dev:android` to open a development build on an Android emulator
 - `npm run dev:firebase` to deploy a development build to Firebase
-- `npm run dev:ftp` tp deploy a development build to a FTP server
+- `npm run dev:ftp` to deploy a development build to a FTP server

 Testing